 - You have trouble walking.

 - Your knee brace or sleeve is too tight.

-- Your symptoms are not getting better.
+- Your symptoms are not getting better, or they get worse.

 - You have questions or concerns about your condition or care.